Sapa Heaven Gate Travel Guide 2026 – Complete Experience & Tips

 From the town of Sapa

-If you’re starting from the town of Sapa and want to reach the Sapa Heavenly Gate, head towards the Sapa Bus Station and Sapa Market, then take Dien Bien Phu Street, running along the old National Highway 4D.
-Pass through the Silver Waterfall tourist site, Tram Ton Pass, and the Forest Ranger Station at Tram Ton.
-Drive a few more kilometers, and you will reach the O Quy Ho Pass, with the summit being the location of the Sapa Heavenly Gate.
-This route covers a distance of approximately 18 km.
+If you are starting from Sapa town, head to Sapa Bus Station and Sapa Market, then take Dien Bien Phu Street along the old National Highway 4D.
+You will pass Silver Waterfall, Tram Ton Pass, and the Forest Ranger Station at Tram Ton.
+Continue a few more kilometers to reach O Quy Ho Pass, where the Sapa Heaven Gate is located.
+The total distance is about 18 km.

 When is the best time to visit the Sapa Heavenly Gate?